GabbyV03/cosi-103a/README.md

 ## Description

 RecipeApp is a web application that allows users to browse through a variety of recipes.
 Each recipe includes a list of ingredients and step-by-step instructions.
+You can also click an ingredient and save it to an editable grocery list.

 ## Getting Started with our Recipe App